Pulmonology Physician Salary 2026

 • Best for: Supplementing income without stepping away from a permanent role

-• 2 extra shifts per month
+• 2 extra shifts per month, 24 shifts per year

 • 10 hours per shift